 Aug 2017: Planned to follow the Feb 17 seed round with a main fundraiser, but decided on a different path

 Feb 2018: Raised $61 million from Andreesen Horowitz and Polychain Capital

 May 2018: Distributed $35 million of DFINITY tokens in an airdrop

 Aug 2018: Raised $102 million from Andreesen Horowitz, Polychain Capital, SV Angel, Aspect Ventures, Village Global, Multicoin Capital, Scalar Capital, and Amino Capital, KR1, as well as DFINITY community members.

-Jan 2020: Bronze release: the demo network
+Jan 2020: Bronze release: demo network

 May 2021: Mercury official release: Internet Computer genesis event; mainnet and ICP token launched

-2. What is the Internet Computer Made Of?
+2. Internet Computer Components

+Subnets: A subnet is a group of nodes.
+Anything that runs on a particular subnet is replicated across one to many nodes in the subnet.
 The more technical (and accurate) definition of a subnet is a distributed group of nodes across geography and jurisdiction that builds a blockchain to achieve consensus on the exact set of messages/updates/transactions to execute.

 Nodes: A node is a single machine running somewhere in the world.
 Nodes combine their computing power and run the Internet Computer Protocol.